MartinL-no/react-projects/README.md

 # React Projects

-Collection of React projects I have made to develop my understanding of the library
+React projects I have made to develop my understanding of the library

 ### [Quizzical](https://martinlrmr-quizzical.netlify.app/) - An API based Quiz App built with React